Does influencer database software make sense for your team?

 Digging through hashtags.
 Retrieving emails from bios.
 Combing through captions.

 Then, apply the same search process to TikTok, YouTube and anywhere else you might be looking for influencers.
 That’s a lot of bouncing around, right?
-With a database, you can streamline many of these steps by having these details front and center in one place.
+With a database, you can speed up many of these steps by having these details front and center in one place.

 Assess Influencer Performance Faster

 Databases allow you to filter influencers by engagement rate or follower size.
 This makes it easier to find micro-influencers or creators that meet a specific threshold when it comes to audience engagement.
-Instead of crunching these numbers yourself, databases can highlight them instantly.
+Instead of crunching these numbers yourself, databases can highlight them for you.

 Most databases have influencers’ email addresses listed so you don’t have to hunt down their contact information.
 This is a time-saver, too.
 Keep in mind though that not all creators prefer to be contacted the same way.
 For example, contacting Instagram influencers might involve DMs, email or even a contact form.